More young Singaporeans signing up for dialect classes

 “I would be grateful if he can speak both Mandarin and English well,” she said.

-SHHKA principal Tham Kum Fong was quick to stress that most parents send their children to the pre-school for a strong foundation in Mandarin and not for its dialect songs, which are “just a small part of our life skills class”.
+SHHK principal Tham Kum Fong was quick to stress that most parents send their children to the preschool for a strong foundation in Mandarin and not for its dialect songs, which are “just a small part of our life skills class”.

 But teacher Chiu Su Jen is glad she has the chance to pass on a cultural legacy.
 “These songs, I sang them when I was young.
 No one sings them anymore, especially in Singapore,” she said.